• Facebook

 Assessment

 Students complete a formal, usually exam question based, assessment at least once at the end of a topic.
-They are given a numerical mark, percentage and a grade.
-Additionally, students will complete more regular, short tests to assess core-knowledge through exit tickets and online quizzes.
-These will not be graded, but will be scored.
+They are given a numerical mark and a percentage.
+Additionally, students will complete more regular, short tests to assess core-knowledge through knowledge tests and single exam questions.

 Key Stage 5